 While it’s important to stay well-informed about current affairs and the issues of the world, it can be helpful to limit the amount of time you spend looking at negative news stories.

-A few of the team at Rest Less reported feeling their energy draining away whilst reading the news, so some have taken steps to limit their news consumption to 30 minutes in the late afternoon – and are reporting significant boosts in their mood as a result.
+A few of the team at Rest Less reported feeling their energy levels draining away whilst reading the news, so some of us have taken steps to limit our news consumption to 30 minutes in the late afternoon – and are reporting significant boosts in mood as a result.

-Everyone will have their own rhythm, but our team found that reading the news first thing in the morning affected their mindset for the rest of the day, whereas doing it just before bed led to challenges switching off and sleeping.
+Everyone will have their own routine, but our team found that reading the news first thing in the morning affected their mindset for the rest of the day, while doing it just before bed led to challenges switching off and sleeping.

 It can sometimes be difficult to see past all the negative news.
 However, it’s important to remember that there are also a lot of positive stories as well – from someone finding a missing pet to stories of courage and charity.
 So, if you can’t stay away from the news, try to extract as many positive stories as you can.
 They may offer you some comfort and hope.